-- a) Students must wear clothing that covers their skin from chest to mid-thigh with opaque (non-see-through) fabric in front, back, and on the sides. - b) Students must wear shoes at all times except when changing for physical education or athletic practices or events or when specifically directed otherwise by a teacher or administrator. - c) Clothing must cover undergarments (waistbands and straps excluded). - d) Breasts, genitals and buttocks must be covered with opaque (non-see-through) fabric. - e) Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist. - f) Specialized courses may require specialized attire, such as sports uniforms or safety gear. - g) Head coverings (including hats, hoods, sweat bands, and bandanas) are generally prohibited in the school building.
-However, students may wear head coverings in the school building as an expression of sincerely held religious belief (e.g., hijabs or yarmulkes) or cultural expression (e.g., geles) or to reasonably accommodate medical or disability-related issues (e.g., protective helmets).
+- a) Students must wear clothing that covers their skin from chest to mid-thigh with opaque (non-see-through) fabric in front, back, and on the sides. - b) Students must wear shoes at all times except when changing for physical education or athletic practices or events or when specifically directed otherwise by a teacher or administrator.

+- c) Clothing must cover undergarments (waistbands and straps excluded). - d) Breasts, genitals and buttocks must be covered with opaque (non-see-through) fabric. - e) Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist. - f) Specialized courses may require specialized attire, such as sports uniforms or safety gear. - g) Head coverings may not be worn in conjunction with a facemask.
+Students may request an exception for the expression of sincerely held religious beliefs or to accommodate medical or disability-related issues. - h) Full face masks (ski masks) are prohibited.